Mark Sonnenblick: Film and television work

 Sonnenblick was nominated for a Primetime Emmy Award in the category of Outstanding Original Music and Lyrics for "Beautiful Things Can Grow" from the documentary Song of Parkland (2019).
 Sonnenblick co-wrote "All That" with Benj Pasek, Taub, and Hannah Friedman for the COVID-19 pandemic fundraiser Saturday Night Seder in 2020.

 Sonnenblick joined as one of the songwriters working with Pasek and Paul for the soundtrack of Lyle, Lyle, Crocodile, the 2022 film adaptation of the children's book of the same name.
 He was also a songwriter for the soundtrack of Spirited (2022), a modern musical film adaptation of A Christmas Carol (1843).
 One of the songs he co-wrote was "Good Afternoon", which was nominated at the 2023 Society of Composers & Lyricists Awards and shortlisted for Best Original Song at the 96th Academy Awards.

 For the musical film Theater Camp (2023), Sonnenblick co-wrote the songs and score, and was also responsible for arrangement and production of its soundtrack.
 One of its songs, "Camp Isn't Home", earned Sonnenblick nominations at the Guild of Music Supervisors Awards (for Best Song Written and/or Recording Created for a Film) and at the Astra Film Awards (Best Original Song in 2024).

 The music team behind the animated film KPop Demon Hunters (2025) brought on Sonnenblick as a collaborator to write lyrics incorporating the narrative.
 He is credited as a songwriter on most of the film's songs, including "Golden" and "Your Idol".
-The songs were commercially and critically successful, with "Golden" topping the U.S. Billboard Hot 100 for eight weeks and receiving four Grammy Award nominations for the ceremony in 2026; as a songwriter, Sonnenblick is nominated in two of the categories: Song of the Year and Best Song Written for Visual Media.
+The songs were commercially and critically successful, with "Golden" topping the U.S. Billboard Hot 100 for eight weeks and receiving four Grammy Award nominations for the ceremony in 2026; as a songwriter, Sonnenblick was nominated in two of the categories: Song of the Year and Best Song Written for Visual Media, winning in the latter.